kylejones200/psis_4700_applied_ai/webslides/topic_Understanding-Large-Language-Models.md

 ## Exponential Growth

-In 2018, GPT-2 had about 1.5 billion parameters.
+In 2018, GPT-2 had about 1.5 billion parameters
-By 2020, GPT-3 had 175 billion.
+By 2020, GPT-3 had 175 billion
-By 2024, leading models exceeded 1 trillion parameters.
+By 2024, leading models exceeded 1 trillion parameters
 Model size has grown roughly 10× every 1–2 years

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.